 1) What is the simplest daily practice to build spiritual wisdom?

 Five minutes of focused breath awareness each morning.
-It trains attention, grounds you in the present, and opens space for inner guidance.
+It trains attention, grounds you, and opens space for inner guidance.

 2) How quickly will I see results?

-You’ll notice small shifts in awareness within days, but deeper changes in clarity and emotional resilience typically develop over weeks to months with consistent practice.
+Small shifts in awareness can appear within days, while deeper clarity and resilience develop over weeks to months with consistent practice.

 3) Can spiritual wisdom help my relationships and work?